sparrow58/SelfishNetv0.3/README.md

 The code until now is completely miss and needs to be refactored and cleaned.

+Requirements:
+You need to have WinPcap previously installed.

 What have been added:

 1- Upgrade to 4.7 .NET Framework.